kumahq/kuma-website/docs/docs/0.3.2/policies/http-support-in-kuma.md

-# General notes about HTTP support in Kuma
+# HTTP support in Kuma

 At its core, `Kuma` distinguishes between 2 major categories of traffic: `HTTP` traffic and opaque `TCP` traffic.